Accenture/sfmc-customapp/README.md

 ## How to start?

 Custom development in Marketing Cloud falls largely into two catories, on-platform (eg. SSJS, Cloud Pages) and off-platform (Custom Applications & Activities).
 Off-platform integrations are added via `Setup => Installed Packages`

+### Local execution

+1. Install Openssl if required (https://slproweb.com/products/Win32OpenSSL.html)
+2. Generate self-signed Certificates using ```npm run build:cert```
+3. Copy example.env and change to .env
+4. Update values (many of these come from below so don't worry if you dont have them all yet)

 ### Custom Activities